asyncapi/learning-paths/100-level-AsyncAPI-Intro/step2.md

-## Understanding AsyncAPI Components through Chan and Eve's Programming Session
+## Understanding AsyncAPI components

-- **Info (Metadata about the API):**
+- **Info**

 Just as the name tag on Chan's spaceship provides essential details like the spaceship's name and model, the `info` section in AsyncAPI serves a similar purpose.
 It provides crucial information about the API, such as the title, version, and description.
-This metadata helps developers understand the basic details of the API they're working with.
+The `info` metadata helps developers understand the basic API details they're working with.

 ```yml
 asyncapi: '3.0.0'